UPDATE 1-UK Stocks-Factors to watch on July 4

 (Adds company news, futures)

-July 4 Britain's FTSE 100 index is seen opening 13 points lower on Tuesday, according to financial bookmakers, with futures down 0.4 percent ahead of the cash market open.
+July 4 (Reuters) - Britain's FTSE 100 index is seen opening 13 points lower on Tuesday, according to financial bookmakers, with futures down 0.4 percent ahead of the cash market open.

 * SAINSBURY'S: Sainsbury's, Britain's second biggest supermarket group, saw its sales growth accelerate in its latest quarter, helped by inflation and a spate of warm weather, though it cautioned trading conditions remained tough.